Demographic transition: Overview

-As with all models, the Demographic Transition Model (DTM) is an idealized picture of population change in these countries.
-The model is a generalization that applies to these countries as a group, and it may not accurately describe each specific case.
+As with all models, the Demographic Transition Model (DTM) is an idealised picture of population change in these countries.
+The model is a generalisation that applies to these countries as a group, and it may not accurately describe each specific case.
 The extent to which the model applies to less-developed societies remains to be seen.
 Many countries—such as China, Brazil, and Thailand—have passed through the DTM very quickly because of rapid social and economic change.
-Some countries, particularly in Africa, appear to be stalled in the second stage because of stagnant development, as well as the effects of insufficient investment and research into tropical diseases such as malaria and AIDS, to some extent.
+Some countries, particularly in Africa, appear to be stuck in the second stage because of stagnant development, as well as the effects of insufficient investments and research into tropical diseases such as malaria and AIDS, to some extent.

 Stages

 Stage 1

 In pre-industrial society, death rates and birth rates were both high—fluctuating rapidly according to natural events, such as drought and disease, to produce a relatively constant and young population.
 Family planning and contraception were virtually nonexistent; therefore, birth rates were essentially limited only by the ability of women to bear children.
 Emigration depressed death rates in some special cases (for example, Europe and particularly the eastern United States during the 19th century).
 But overall, death rates tended to match birth rates, often exceeding 40 per 1000 per year.
 Children contributed to the household's economy from an early age in multiple ways: carrying water, firewood, and messages; caring for younger siblings; sweeping; washing dishes; preparing food; and working in the fields.
 Raising a child cost little more than feeding them; there were no education or entertainment expenses.
 Thus, the total cost of raising children barely exceeded their contribution to the household.
 Moreover, as children grew into adulthood, they became a major input to the family business, mainly farming; they were also the primary form of insurance for adults in old age.
 In India, an adult son was frequently the only thing that prevented a widow from falling into destitution.
 While death rates remained high, there was no question about the need for children, even if a means to prevent their birth had existed.

 During this stage, society evolves in accordance with the Malthusian paradigm, with population essentially determined by the food supply.
 Any fluctuations in food supply—either positive, for example, because of technology improvements, or negative, due to droughts and pest invasions—tend to translate directly into population fluctuations.
 Famines resulting in significant mortality are frequent.
 Overall, population dynamics during Stage 1 are comparable to those of animals living in the wild.
 This is the earlier stage of the demographic transition in the world; it is also characterized by primary activities such as small-scale fishing, farming practices, pastoralism, and small businesses.